Thin provisioning

-In computing, thin provisioning involves using virtualization technology to give the appearance of having more physical resources than are actually available.
-If a system always has enough resource to simultaneously support all of the virtualized resources, then it is not thin provisioned.
-The term thin provisioning is applied to disk layer in this article, but could refer to an allocation scheme for any resource.
-For example, real memory in a computer is typically thin-provisioned to running tasks with some form of address translation technology doing the virtualization.
-Each task acts as if it has real memory allocated.
-The sum of the allocated virtual memory assigned to tasks typically exceeds the total of real memory.
+In computing, thin provisioning involves using virtualization technology to portray the illusion of having more physical resources than are actually available.
+If a system always has enough resources to simultaneously support all virtualized resources, then it is not thin-provisioned.
+In this article, the term "thin provisioning" is applied to the disk layer, but in practice, it can refer to an allocation scheme for any resource.
+For example, real memory in a computer is typically thin-provisioned to run tasks with some form of address translation technology doing the virtualization.
+Each program acts as if it has real memory allocated; the total allocated virtual memory typically exceeds the total real memory.

-The efficiency of thin or thick/fat provisioning is a function of the use case, not of the technology.
-Thick provisioning is typically more efficient when the amount of resource used very closely approximates to the amount of resource allocated.
-Thin provisioning offers more efficiency where the amount of resource used is much smaller than allocated, so that the benefit of providing only the resource needed exceeds the cost of the virtualization technology used.
+The efficiency of thin or thick/fat provisioning depends on the use case, not the technology.
+Thick provisioning is typically more efficient when resource use closely matches resource allocation; thin provisioning is beneficial when only a fraction of an allocation is actually used, so that the benefit of providing just the required resources surpasses the overhead of virtualization.

-Just-in-time allocation differs from thin provisioning.
-Most file systems back files just-in-time but are not thin provisioned.
-Overallocation also differs from thin provisioning; resources can be over-allocated / oversubscribed without using virtualization technology, for example overselling seats on a flight without allocating actual seats at time of sale, avoiding having each consumer having a claim on a specific seat number.
+Just-in-time allocation differs from thin provisioning; most filesystems allocate files just-in-time but aren't thin-provisioned.
+Overallocation also differs from thin provisioning; resources can be overallocated/oversubscribed without virtualization, for example, overselling seats on a flight without allocating actual seats at the time of sale, avoiding a claim on a specific seat number for each customer.

 Thin provisioning is a mechanism that applies to large-scale centralized computer disk-storage systems, SANs, and storage virtualization systems.
-Thin provisioning allows space to be easily allocated to servers, on a just-enough and just-in-time basis.
-Thin provisioning is called "sparse volumes" in some contexts.
+It permits easy allocation of space to servers on a just-enough and just-in-time basis; thin provisioning is also known as "sparse volumes" in some contexts.